First MacDonald shadow cabinet: History

 Four of MacDonald's "Big Five" in January 1924.
 From left to right: J. H. Thomas, MacDonald, J. R. Clynes and Arthur Henderson.

 The new shadow cabinet formally took office after the shadow cabinet elections were held in February 1923.
 Unlike later Labour shadow cabinets, which mirrored the roles in the cabinet as an explicit government-in-waiting, elected members of MacDonald's shadow cabinet were not given specific portfolios, with the policy area for each member agreed weekly, a tradition which continued until Clement Attlee introduced portfolios in 1955.
 Lines of communication between the shadow cabinet and government departments could not be established because of the short parliamentary term between the 1922 election and the 1923 election.
 Instead, MacDonald's shadow cabinet was mainly dominated by five senior figures in the Labour Party who decided policy and strategy, including MacDonald, his deputy leader J. R. Clynes, Arthur Henderson, J. H. Thomas and Phillip Snowden, who were collectively known as the Big Five.

 The 12 elected members of MacDonald's shadow cabinet included Snowden and Thomas, as well as William Adamson, Rhys Davies, Tom Johnston, Fred Jowett, George Lansbury, E. D. Morel, Tom Shaw, Manny Shinwell, Sidney Webb and John Wheatley.
 The three ex officio members included MacDonald as leader, Clynes as his deputy leader and Henderson as Labour's chief whip.
-While there were no explicit portfolios for the other members of the shadow cabinet, some members did specialise on specific policy matters, with Wheatley focussing on housing, Johnston focussing on colonial affairs, Shinwell focussing on coal mining and Snowden focussing on financial and economic policy.
+While there were no explicit portfolios for the other members of the shadow cabinet, some members did specialise on specific policy matters, with Wheatley focusing on housing, Johnston focusing on colonial affairs, Shinwell focusing on coal mining and Snowden focusing on financial and economic policy.
 MacDonald, Clynes, Jowett and Henderson spoke on a wide range of issues, while Adamson worked on the Education (Scotland) Bill and Shaw worked on the Workmen's Compensation (No. 2) Bill.